azurecitadel/azurecitadel/content/arc/servers-hack/monitor.md

 You are part of the Security Operations Centers (SOC) team.

 * Set up a Data Collection Rule for all your Azure arc virtual machines to send their authentication logs to
-* (Optional) Validate the security logs are visible in the Log Analytics Workspace
+* (Optional) Validate the authentication logs are visible in the Log Analytics Workspace

 ### Cost Management team